 In April, 2014, the Centers for Medicare and Medicaid Services ("CMS") instituted a Medicare payment suspension at River Point Behavioral Health in accordance with federal regulations regarding suspension of payments during certain investigations.
-The Florida Agency for Health Care Administration subsequently issued a Medicaid payment suspension for the facility.
+The Florida Agency for Health Care Administration ("AHCA") subsequently issued a Medicaid payment suspension for the facility.
 River Point Behavioral Health submitted a rebuttal statement disputing the basis of the suspension and requesting revocation of the suspension.
 Notwithstanding, CMS continued the payment suspension.
-River Point Behavioral Health provided additional information to CMS in an effort to obtain relief from the payment suspension but the suspension remains in effect.
-We cannot predict if and/or when the facility's suspended payments will resume.
-Although the operating results of River Point Behavioral Health did not have a material impact on our consolidated results of operations during the three-month period ended March 31, 2017 or the year ended December 31, 2016, the payment suspension has had a material adverse effect on the facility's results of operations and financial condition.
+River Point Behavioral Health provided additional information to CMS in an effort to obtain relief from the payment suspension but the Medicare suspension remains in effect.
+In June 2017, AHCA advised that while they were maintaining the suspension for dual eligible and cross-over Medicare beneficiaries, the Medicaid payment suspension was lifted effective June 27, 2017.
+We cannot predict if and/or when the facility's remaining suspended payments will resume in total.
+Although the operating results of River Point Behavioral Health did not have a material impact on our consolidated results of operations during the three and six-month periods ended June 30, 2017 or the year ended December 31, 2016, the payment suspension has had a material adverse effect on the facility's results of operations and financial condition.